Skip to main content

 • Triglycerides This is a type of fat stored in your fat cells and used for energy between meals.
 High levels in the blood are associated with cardiovascular risk.

 By tracking these markers, we can see how your body’s metabolic processing of fats is responding to therapy.
-The goal is to maintain a that supports clean, efficient arteries and overall cardiovascular wellness.
+The goal is to maintain a lipid profile that supports clean, efficient arteries and overall cardiovascular wellness.
 This data helps us understand how your body is managing its fuel sources, a critical aspect of long-term health.

 Inflammatory Markers the Body’s Alert System